Fluctuations and first-passage properties of systems of Brownian particles with reset: Discussion

 \section{Discussion}

-In this work we extended the Langevin equation, previously derived for systems of reacting and diffusing particles, to study stationary macroscopic fluctuations in models A and B which involve $N\gg 1$ Brownian particles subject to stochastic reset in one dimension with different reset rules.
-Employing linearization of the Langevin equation around the steady state solutions, obtained in the hydrodynamic limit of $N\to \infty$, we calculated analytically, for both models, the two-time autocorrelation function, and in particular the variance, of the fluctuating center of mass.
+In this work we studied stationary fluctuations in models A and B which involve $N$ Brownian particles subject to stochastic reset in one dimension with different reset rules.
+We combined exact probabilistic methods with a coarse-grained, Langevin-type approach, previously derived for systems of reacting and diffusing particles for $N\gg 1$.

+Employing linearization of the Langevin equation around the steady state solutions, obtained in the hydrodynamic limit of $N\to \infty$, we calculated, for both models, the two-time autocorrelation function, and in particular the variance, of the center of mass.
 Similarly to the previously studied Brownian bees model \cite{siboni2021fluctuations}, the variance of the center of mass for both models scales as $1/N$ as could have been expected from the law of large numbers.
-The independent character of particles in model A enabled us to verify our macroscopic results against exact microscopic calculations, and to extend our results for the center of mass to its large deviations.
+The independent character of particles in model A enabled us to verify our macroscopic results in exact microscopic calculations, and to extend the results for the center of mass to its large deviations.
 In particular, we calculated the exact distribution of the center of mass for \emph{any} number of particles.

-We also studied fluctuations of the system's radius in model B. Here we found that the radius variance scales as $(\ln N)/N$.
-This anomalous scaling with $N$ results from a logarithmic behavior of the two-time autocorrelation function which, in the frequency domain, corresponds to $1/f$ noise.
-These behaviors are shared by the Brownian bees model \cite{siboni2021fluctuations}, and this hints at a universality of this scenario for a whole class of reset models where the \emph{edge} particles are reset, while the exact destination of the reset particle is irrelevant as long as it is in the system's bulk.
+We also studied, in both models, fluctuations of the system's radius.
+In model A we determined the exact distribution of this quantity for any $N$.
+At large $N$, the average system's radius behaves as $\ln N$, whereas the variance of the system's radius is $N$-independent.
+In model B the average system's radius is independent of $N$, whereas the variance scales as $(1/N) \ln N$.
+The unusual latter scaling results from a logarithmic behavior of the two-time autocorrelation function at steady state which, in the frequency domain, corresponds to $1/f$ noise.
+These behaviors of model B are shared by the Brownian bees model \cite{siboni2021fluctuations}.
+This fact hints at universality of this scenario for a whole class of reset models where only the farthest particles are subject to reset, while the exact destination of the reset particle is irrelevant as long as it is in the system's bulk.
+This issue is presently under a detailed study \cite{VSS}.